Eric-Dally/Credit_Risk_Analysis/README.md

 * Notes:
 * Accuracy Score: 0.57
 * F-score Avg : 0.73
+* Precision Avg: 0.99
+* Recall Avg: 0.58
+* Accuracy is poor, F-score is poor, Precision is good, and recall is poor.
+With a recall close to 50 percent, these were the worst.

 <img width="721" alt="Screen Shot 2021-08-17 at 7 50 17 PM" src="https://user-images.githubusercontent.com/82424250/129819981-6fda0acc-e82f-46e1-98c3-44387e868680.png">